StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/the-parable-of-the-talents-and-the-parable-of-the-minas.md

 <!-- --- -->

-### Interpreting the parable of the talents and the parable of the minas
+### Interpreting the parable of the talents and the parable of the minas {#interpreting-the-parable-of-the-talents-and-the-parable-of-the-minas}

 {{< subjects >}}
 <a href="/subject-index/#parables-parable-of-the-talents">Parables > Parable of the talents</a>